mahaupt/DCSServerStats/README.md

 You can use this tool with multiple servers
 To use this program properly, you need a separate event table for each of your server.
 Simply copy the entry.php and set at the beginning of the file $OVERRIDE_EVENT_TABLE to the name of your separate event table.
 You also need the java program running on each server.

-## How it works
-The lua scripts get the raw dcs events from the game.
-It sends its data to a queue manager (Java program) who redirects all data to a php script (entry.php).
-This php script puts the raw event data into the sql database.
-To get actual useful information about the flight (takeoff, landing time, flight time, kills, etc) the raw dcs events are processed in the cron.php either directly when calling entry.php or through a cronjob.